JeniT/childs-guide-to-parliament/index.md

 ##Welcome!

 There's lots of fun things here about the United Kingdom Parliament.
-You will find lots of cool facts and figures, videos and information about what Parliament does.
-There is help, with a glossary explaining some of the weird words, and a quiz to test your knowledge.
-There is also a tool, where you can find out which MPs are most interested in kittens! (actually you can search any area of interest, we just care about kittens!).
+You will find cool facts and figures, videos and tonnes of information about what Parliament does.
+To help you, we've made a glossary explaining some of the weird words people in Parliament use.
+There's also a quiz to test your knowledge.
+Best of all you, **find out which MPs are most interested in kittens!** (actually you can search any area of interest, we just care about kittens!).

 ##What does Parliament do?